 In ping pong, this is NOT allowed.
 You must let the ball bounce before hitting it at all times.

 This includes the serve, return of serve and any point of contact after that.
 There are no volleys in ping pong.

 What happens if the ball bounces and hits the edge of the table?

 Sometimes the ball will hit the very edge of the table, and can even bounce sideways.
 As long as it still hits the top surface of the table, it’s a legal hit, and you have to return it.
 Even if the ball goes flying off in a random direction, that’s a legal shot that must be returned.

 Editor’s Note: This rule can take new players by surprise so I created this helpful guide on what types of shots to use when you’re letting the ball bounce in ping pong.

-This is probably the most self explanatory rule of ping pong and one that you’d come to expect if you’ve ever played tennis.
+This is probably the most self-explanatory rule of ping pong and one that you’d come to expect if you’ve ever played tennis or pickleball.
 If the ball ever bounces twice, it is a fault and a point is awarded.

 Here are a few examples.

 If you serve and the ball bounces twice on your side of the net (whether it goes over or not) it’s your opponent’s point.
 If you serve and it bounces twice on your opponent’s side of the net, it’s your point.